shurutech/knee/README.md

     ./knee -h
     ```

-## Usage Examples
+## Usage Examples <a name=" "></a>

-1. **Setting Up a Python Server:** If you're a Python developer looking to quickly set up a server for your application, you can use Knee.
-Simply run `./knee execute` and choose the server option in the custom selection.
+1. **Setting Up a Nodejs-Postgresql-Redis Infrastructure:** Knee quickly sets up a server for your application.
+Run `./knee execute`, then choose 'Nodejs' for the server option, 'Postgresql' for the database option, and 'Redis' for the caching tool option in the custom selection.

-2. **Deploying a PostgreSQL Database:** If you need to deploy a PostgreSQL database, Knee can help streamline the process.
-Run `./knee execute` and select the database option in the custom selection.

-3. **Quickly Setting Up a Common Software Stack:** If you're not sure what software to install, or if you want to quickly set up a popular software combination, you can use the Knee defaults option.
+2. **Quickly Setting Up a Common Software Stack:** If you're not sure what software to install, or if you want to quickly set up a popular software combinations`(golang-mongo, python-postgres etc.)`, you can use the Knee defaults option.
 Run `./knee execute` and choose the Knee defaults option.

-4. **Customizing Your Setup:** If you have specific needs for your project, you can customize your setup with Knee.
+3. **Customizing Your Setup:** If you have specific needs for your project, you can customize your setup with Knee.
 Run `./knee execute` and use the custom selection option to choose the server, database, and additional services that fit your needs

 ## Next Steps/Features
 We plan to continue building after the initial release and look forward to the feedback from the community.
 As of now we have following features planned out for next releases.